CookieBadger/assetplacer-docs/placing_assets.rst

 If you want to transform not just the current instance of the asset you are placing, but all instances you are placing, you can select the asset and press :kbd:`E` to rotate or :kbd:`R` to scale, while hovering over the viewport.
 You can apply the desired changes and then press :kbd:`Space` to confirm.
 In case you want to cancel your changes, press :kbd:`Esc`.
 Notice that transformations persist when you deselect and select your asset again.
-If you want to reset the transformation of your asset entirely, press :kbd:`Shift+E`.
+If you want to reset the transformation of your asset entirely, press :kbd:`Shift+E`, or click the little reset button that will have appeared on the asset in the asset panel.

 .. image:: images/TransformingAsset.gif